IrinaSing/Loruki-5/planning/retrospective.md

   - pushing changes directly to master/main branch
   - claiming more issues at once than you can finish -->

-We have better to plan, because our planning was not good.
-We started to late on Wednesday and not everybody was included.
+- We had a late start on Wednesday.
+We have to plan better and to start as soon as possible so everybody could adapt their schedules.

 ## Continue Doing